metaleap/zentient/zdbg-vsc/proto/readme.md

 	// A value of true indicates that the underlying source has been modified which results in new breakpoint locations.
 	SourceModified bool `json:"sourceModified,omitempty"`

-	// The source location of the breakpoints; either source.path or source.reference must be specified.
-	Source Source `json:"source"`
 } // struct SetBreakpointsArguments

 ```